 The ‘cash bonus’ scheme was announced by Chancellor of the Exchequer Rishi Sunak in March and was recently extended to support businesses investing in apprentices until January 31, 2022.

-Further information about the Government’s cash bonus scheme and how it can benefit your organisation can be read here.
+See further information about the Government’s cash bonus scheme and how it can benefit your organisation.

 If you’re interested in learning more about Ignite Training’s Level 3 Junior Content Producer apprenticeship, please call 0300 303 0890 or email